Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Configuration

 - *Choose the unit mapping mode*
-  Select the appropriate unit mapping mode.
+  Click the drop-down list and select the appropriate unit mapping mode.
 The following options are available:
+  - **Keep unit**
-  - **Keep Unit**: The source unit is mapped to the destination attribute.
+    The source unit is mapped to the destination attribute.
+  - **Configured unit**
-  - **Configured Unit**: The unit to be mapped to the destination attribute must be selected in the *Configured unit* drop-down list.
+    The unit to be mapped to the destination attribute must be selected in the *Configured unit* drop-down list.
+  - **Destination unit**
-  - **Destination Unit**: The destination unit is kept in the destination attribute.
+    The destination unit is kept in the destination attribute.

 - *Configured unit*
-  Select the unit that will be mapped in the destination unit.
-All units corresponding to the dimension of the destination attribute are displayed in the drop-down list.
-The drop-down list is only displayed if the  **Configured Unit** option is selected in the *Choose the unit mapping mode* drop-down list.
+  Click the drop-down list and select the unit that will be mapped in the destination unit.
+All units corresponding to the dimension of the destination attribute are displayed in the list.
+The drop-down list is only displayed if the  **Configured unit** option is selected in the *Choose the unit mapping mode* drop-down list.

-## Variant-To-String
+## Variant to string

 ![Variant to string](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/VariantToString.png "[Variant to string]")

 This extension is used to map a variant attribute to text, for instance to provide product information.
 The defining attribute value of the variant is mapped to the destination attribute.
 Define in the configuration if certain attributes should be excluded and if the attribute names should be included for the mapping.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type          |
 |----------------------------------|-------------------------------------|